IT support provided to our global workforce

 The GTC provides global IT infrastructure solutions to all JTI markets, factories and employees, including workplace computing, communication and collaboration tools, networks, and data centers.
 The Global Service Desk, located in three hubs, Kuala Lumpur, St Petersburg and Montreal, provides technical and application support round the clock.

-The Information Security
+The Information Security and Risk Management (ISRM)

 Besides ensuring the smooth running of JTI’s day-to-day operations, IT is also a key part of projects that are essential to our unique approach to business.